Kanchenjunga Circuit Trek

 The route then takes us along the flat areas of the Kanchenjunga conservation area, checkpost our permits are checked, and our trek starts with Kanchenjunga South Base Camp first.
 On the path, we view many wildlife and wildflowers, like rhododendrons, orchids, etc.

-If you are not satisfied with the above itinerary please you can customize it yourself and follow the below Customize Link.
+If you are not satisfied with the above itinerary please you can customize it yourself and follow the customize link below.

 B – Breakfast, L – Lunch, D – Dinner